Guide on Business Registration In Ghana (RGD Name Search)

 The investor or individuals seeking to register a business must choose any one of the forms of business listed above.

 You must select the form which best explains your business.
-The registration process used to be very tedious and enervating for business owners until recently, when there was automation in the process.
+The registration process used to be very tedious and enervating for business owners until recently when there was automation in the process.

 Now people can proceed to register their businesses without any worry about the process.
 Click here to access the form for GHS 10.00 at the RGD.

-Steps Involved in the Registration process
+Steps Involved in the Registration Process

 After contacting the Registrar General Department, the following are the critical steps of the registration process.